We serendipitously ended up traveling to NYC in the summer, never “planning” to go as a whole fam.

 I had some sky-miles and randomly heard about Google Flights.
 You just type in your preferred dates and preferred departure airport.
 Leave the destination blank.
 Hit search, now you can scroll for the least expensive flight.
 That is what I did!
 The least expensive flight from Atlanta was to NYC (and again today it is :).

 Heading there with virtually no expectations, we were so pleasantly surprised!
 It far exceeded our imaginations.
 All six of us Loved our vacay!
 Maybe its was the sensory overload (sights, smells and noise galore) or the contrasting culture?
 There was something to see and absorb on every corner.
 We walked around 8 miles daily and my 5 year old rarely complained.
-He did notice though, now that we are home Gaines will say “let’s go back to NYC but not walk this time.”
+He did notice, however.
+Now that we are home, Gaines will say “let’s go back to NYC, but not walk this time.”

 Arrive via Uber 11:30 am

 - Subway to battery park

 - Staten Island ferry- We didn’t get off at either stop.
 I heard Ellis island is really boring.
 The ferry ride was fun.
 We also didn’t actually go to the Statue of Liberty- I had heard it is difficult to get through security and it’s crazy hot.
 We were able to see it great from Brookfield Place and all were happy with just seeing it 🙂

 - Back to hotel